Bhargav607/CMOS-Circuit-Design-Spice-Simulation-using-Sky130nm-technology/README.md

 <img width="831" height="402" alt="image" src="https://github.com/user-attachments/assets/335a3525-699e-4c66-8161-2201df2b9070" />

 Now we will increase the Gate voltage further, we will see that the positive charge carriers will be repelled and there will be increase of Depletion Width.
-On further increase of Gate voltage we will reach at a point where the surface gets inverted into an n-type material, this is called "Surface Inversion" or "Stronf Inversion".
+On further increase of Gate voltage we will reach at a point where the surface gets inverted into an n-type material, this is called "Surface Inversion" or "Strong Inversion".
 The gate voltage of Vgs voltage where Strong Inversion happens is called "Threshold Voltage".</br>

 <img width="1332" height="551" alt="image" src="https://github.com/user-attachments/assets/03776359-fd17-4e04-9fd5-9212422217df" />